 This is not an exhaustive list of probation conditions imposed by the courts.
 This is just a list of some of the more common conditions.
 Keep in mind, failure to comply with any of these conditions can result in the probationer being "violated" by his or her probation officer, and subsequently "revoked" and sent to jail or prison by the judge.

 If the probation officer (or "PO") believes that conditions of probation have been violated, then the PO has the authority under NRS 176A.500(3) to arrest the probationer.
 An arrest by a PO places a 45 day hold on the probationer.
 This is because pursuant to NRS 176A.100(5), P&P has 45 days after an alleged violation to prepare a "violation report" which details the alleged probation violations.
 This violation report will be distributed to the judge, the prosecutor, and your defense attorney.
 Several weeks later, a probation revocation hearing will be held in front of the sentencing judge.
 Read below about what happens on the day of the violation.

-If someone you care about is facing probation revocation, you may want to seek the help of a criminal defense attorney.
+If you or a loved one are facing a probation revocation, you may want to seek the help of a criminal defense attorney.
 If I represented a criminal defendant at sentencing in District Court, I will represent him or her at the revocation hearing.
 I also represent individuals at revocation hearings who had other attorneys at sentencing but are currently without a lawyer.
 Call me to discuss your loved one's upcoming revocation hearing and I'll give you my opinion on the likelihood of revocation versus reinstatement.